 I always seem to get a little cynical around Valentineâ€™s Day.
-Maybe itâ€™s the over-consumption of flowers, capsule chocolates and balloons, drugs but I have trouble getting in the spirit of love when it feels forced.
+Maybe itâ€™s the over-consumption of flowers, chocolates and balloons, but I have trouble getting in the spirit of love when it feels forced.
 As most of you know, my view of things most often comes from what I call an inside out perspective.
 I am always looking for whatâ€™s beneath the surface; I delve down into the darker more remote parts of emotional life.
 I look for the meaning in experiences with the intention of gaining insight and wisdom from what we endure on a daily basis as human beings.

 My draw toward finding meaning in lifeâ€™s experiences was greatly inspired by the work of Viktor Frankl.
 His emphasis on meaning and the value of suffering speaks volumes in a culture that focuses more on the outcome than the process.

 â€œEverything can be taken from a man but one thing, the last of the human freedoms-to choose oneâ€™s attitude in any given set of circumstances, to choose oneâ€™s own way.â€ â€“ Viktor Frankl

 With Valentineâ€™s Day just around the corner, I couldnâ€™t help but ask myself â€œWhat have I learned about love through suffering?â€ This wasnâ€™t a hard question to answer having been through a divorce after 20 years of marriage.
 Today I share with you my bits of wisdom from experiencing heartbreak in the face of love.

 Vulnerability is a prerequisite for love.